vishvAsa/kAvyam/laxyam/champUH/nItiH/hitopadeshaH/en/edwin-arnold/02_THE_PARTING_OF_FRIENDS.md

-## The Story of the Lion, the Jackals, and the Bull
+## Lion, the Jackals, and the Bull

 "In the Deccan there is a city called Golden-town, and a wealthy merchant lived there named Well-to-do.
 He had abundant means, but as many of his relations were even yet richer, his mind was bent upon outdoing them by gaining more.
 Enough is never what we have—